buddhist-uni/buddhist-uni.github.io/about.md

 where he organizes his own studies of Buddhism.
 He hopes that you will find this website useful and welcomes any feedback at the email below.

-You can find him and other devotees of Early Buddhism at [SuttaCentral: Discuss and Discover](https://discourse.suttacentral.net/){:target="_blank" ga-event-value="0.2"}
+You can find him and other devotees of Early Buddhism at [SuttaCentral: Discuss and Discover](https://discourse.suttacentral.net/?u=khemarato.bhikkhu){:target="_blank" ga-event-value="0.2"}

 ![yaktocat]({% link assets/imgs/yaktocat.png %})
-50% feline, 50% cephalopod, and 100% fierce Dharma Protector, our university mascot is the **Yaktocat**.
+50% feline 🐱, 50% cephalopod 🐙, and 100% Fierce Dharma Protector 👹, our university mascot is the **Yaktocat**.

 _Homepage background image by [flowcomm](https://www.flickr.com/people/21162417@N07)_